A stochastic Stefan-type problem under first-order boundary conditions: A Stochastic Moving Boundary Problem

 where $W$ is a cylindrical Wiener process $W$ on $U:=L^2(\R)$ with covariance operator $\Id$, independent of $B$, and $\zeta:\R^2\to\R$ an integral kernel.
 It was shown in~\cite{SFBP}, that for $\sigma_* = 0$, and $\kappa_- = \kappa_+ = \infty$, one can shift the equation onto the fixed domain $\dot \R:= \R \setminus\{0\}$, and there exists a strong solution of the integral equation corresponding to~\eqref{eq:smbp2}.
 Following this procedure at least informally, we get for $u(t,x):= v(t,x+p_*(t))$, $x\neq 0$, $t>0$,

 with boundary conditions

 Problem~\eqref{eq:spde} admits several features worth mentioning. \begin{itemize} \item Even when $\mu_+ = \mu_- = 0$, and $\sigma_+$, $\sigma_-$ are linear in $u$, the centered problem has a non-linearity, which is non-local in space and involving the first order derivative. \item Due to the additional second order term the transformation seems to increase regularity and the equation is parabolic even for $\eta_+= \eta_- = 0$ as long as $\sigma_*>0$. \item When $\sigma_*>0$, the first derivative appears in the noise term.
 Recall that the Brownian noise scales differently from time and the equation is the borderline case where we could hope to get existence.
 In particular, even linear equations with gradient in the noise term can run out of parabolicity, see Remark~\ref{rmk:maximaility} and \cite{veraarPara}.
 Moreover, it seems that existence for~\eqref{eq:spde} cannot be shown in the present framework, when presuming Dirichlet boundary conditions at $x=0$, and replacing $u$ by $\ddx u$ in the dynamics of $p_*$. \end{itemize} We emphasize that the strong transformation procedure used in~\cite{SFBP} does not work in this case, even if $\sigma_* = 0$.
 However, the behaviour of the solutions should be quite similar when we restrict to a region away from the free interface $p_*$.
 The only problem appearing is due to the discontinuity of $v$ at $p_*$.
 We work around this problem by switching to the space of generalized functions where we can apply Krylov's version of Ito-Wentzell formula~\cite{krylovItoWentzell}.
 On this way, we obtain a description of the evolution of $v$ around $p_*$, which will be part of Definition~\ref{df:fbp}.
+We now focus on the centered problem~\eqref{eq:spde}.
+Recall that $(u,p_*,\tau)$ is called local \emph{strong} solution of~\eqref{eq:spde}, if $(u,p_*)$ is an $L^2(\R)\times \R$-predictable stochastic process and $\tau$ a predictable stopping time such that \eqref{eq:spde} holds true on $\llbrak 0,\tau\ \llbrak$, in the sense of an $L^2(\R) \oplus \R$-integral equation, and~\eqref{eq:bcc} holds true $\d t\otimes \d \PP$-almost everywhere.
+In particular, all the (stochastc) integrals are assumed to exist on $L^2(\R)$ and $\R$, respectively.
+A solution is called maximal, if there exists no solution on a stricly larger stochastic interval.
+See also Definition~\ref{df:strongSEE} and Section~\ref{sec:centered} for a more detailed formulation.

 \begin{ass} $\varrho: \R^2\to \R$ is locally Lipschitz continuous. \end{ass} \begin{ass} $\mu_+$, $\mu_- : \R^4 \to \R$ fulfill \ref{ai:mugrowths}, \ref{ai:mulipu} and \ref{ai:mulipp}. \begin{enumerate}[label=(\roman*)] \item There exist $a \in L^2(\R)$, $b \in L^\infty_{loc}(\R^2; \R)$ such that for all $x, y, z\in \R$